entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character XX in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (in review): " Cloutier (1991b, char.
+> - Clement *et al.* (2024): " Cloutier (1991b, char.
 62) defined this anterior process of the postorbital as the anteroventral corner of the postorbital that extends anteriorly beyond the posteroventral margin of the orbit as seen in Mawsonia (e.g., *Mawsonia brasiliensis* (Yabumoto, 2002, fig. 4)."

 > - The coding of *Qujingodus* is ?.